groupme/quimby/README.md

-# John Mayer
+# Quimby

+### Formerly named after a pop star whose lawyers decided they didn't like us using his name.

-It's a Foursquare API wrapper, designed to "just work", just like all of John Mayer's hooks and sweet guitar licks.
+It's a Foursquare API wrapper.
 It uses objects instead of hashes, and tries to be smart about when to load things.

 ## Usage